Azure/AML-Kubernetes/docs/ASH/Train-AzureArc.md

-# Run Azure Machine Learning training workloads utilizing Azure Stack Hub’s Kubernetes cluster and Blob storage (Private Preview)
+# Setup Azure Stack Hub's Blob Storage as a Datastore on Azure Machine Learning Workspace and Run a Training Workload (Private Preview)

 In this article, you:
 *	Create storage account on Azure Stack Hub